FreifunkMYK/alpine-php-processwire/README.md

 php_flag[display_errors] = on
 ```

-Additional documentation on not yet there
+Additional documentation: not yet here